How to Create Format for Projected Financial Statements in Excel

 =I57

-2. Making Format for Projected Balance Sheet
+Part 2 – Making a Format for the Projected Balance Sheet

-For the second example, we will create a format for the projected balance sheet.
-For this, we need historical data from last year, which is 2021 for this article.
+We need historical data from last year, which is 2021 for this article.
 We will need the “net cash flow” from the cash flow statement to calculate the “cash & cash equivalents” on the balance sheet.
 We will also need to refer to the income statement for other values.

 Steps: